LucianaMartins26/DielModels/README.md

 ## Expanding the pipeline

-You can make changes to the methods that the *diel_models_creator* function contains.
-It is also possible to add other classes if desired, for example to make a different adjustment that needs to be taken into account in the diel models.
+It is possible to add other classes to the *diel_models_creator* function, if desired, for example to create a different adjustment that needs to be taken into account in the diel models.
 To expand the pipeline, it is necessary to create a new class that inherits from the *Step* class and implement the abstract methods.

 Considering a new hypothetical file **new_class.py**, this new class, in addition to the desired methods, would have to contain the two abstract methods of the *Step* class, *run* and *validate*, which, respectively, runs all the methods of the class returning the model and performs asserts to validate whether the class has been implemented successfully (or simply doesn't apply any if it doesn't make sense).